code-with-amitk/Code-examples/System-Design/Scalable/IDE_Visual_Studio/README.md

 <a name=hld></a>
 ### 3. [HLD](https://2021.desosa.nl/projects/vscode/posts/essay2/#fn:1)
 #### Plugin based
-- Make everything a plug-in.
+- Make everything a plug-in/extensions.
+All extensions run as seperate processes.
 Breaking tasks down into individual chucks.
 IDE will support plug-ins:
   - Add a compiler invocation plug-in
   - program output viewer plug-in to see compiler result
   - plug-in for source code parsing